 Edward Claudius Weyburn was born in Pittsburgh, Pennsylvania, to Elbert Delos Weyburn and Harriet Landon Beach.
 Chauncey Weyburn was his paternal grandfather.
 Ned Wayburn spent much of his childhood in Chicago where he was introduced to theater and studied classical piano.

 In 1906, he began his own management group called the Headline Vaudeville Production Company.
-Through his own firm he staged many feature acts, while collaborating with other producers such as Lew Fields, Florenz Ziegfeld and the Shubert’s.
+Through his own firm, he staged many features, while collaborating with other producers such as Lew Fields, Florenz Ziegfeld, and the Shubert’s.
 In 1915, he began working with Ziegfeld and became the main choreographer of the Ziegfeld Follies.
 Wayburn’s choreography was based on five techniques: musical comedy, tapping and stepping, acrobatic work, toe specialties, and exhibition ballroom.
 As a child, he was captivated by Minstrel shows and recreated them in many of his works.
-Formation symmetry was common in minstrel shows, as well as parade.
+Formation symmetry was common in minstrel shows, as well as parades.

-Wayburn used Minstrel style costumes and makeup in his show Minstrel Misses (1903).
-His choreography was influenced by social dances of the time.
+Wayburn used Minstrel-style costumes and makeup in his show Minstrel Misses (1903).
+His choreography was influenced by the social dances of the time.
 His dancers moved in units of two or four, following popular trends.
-He took dances such as tangos, the Turkey Trot, the Grizzly Bear, the Black Bottom and the Charleston and recreated them for stage performances by using strong exaggerations of movement.
+He took dances such as tangos, the Turkey Trot, the Grizzly Bear, the Black Bottom, and the Charleston and recreated them for stage performances by using strong exaggerations of movement.
 Some of his well-known shows were Phantastic Phantoms (1907), The Daisy Dancers (1906), Havana (1909), The Passing Show (1913), and all of the Ziegfeld Follies.
-He created steps such as the “Ziegfeld Walk” and the “Gilda Glide” and is credited with developing the talent of such iconic performers as Fred Astaire, Jeanette MacDonald, Gilda Gray, Marilyn Miller, Ann Pennington, Barbara Stanwick, Clifton Webb, Mae West, Groucho Marx, June Allyson and Fanny Brice.
+He created steps such as the “Ziegfeld Walk” and the “Gilda Glide” and is credited with developing the talent of such iconic performers like Fred Astaire, Jeanette MacDonald, Gilda Gray, Marilyn Miller, Ann Pennington, Barbara Stanwick, Clifton Webb, Mae West, Groucho Marx, June Allyson, and Fanny Brice.